,

 94 Carve and decorate a pumpkin

-95 Bake a sponge cake and decorate for Halloween, own recipe
+95 Bake a sponge cake and decorate for Autumn, own recipe

 Classes 89, 92, 96 to be presented on a plate (not foil) covered in cling film